“In-flight Entertainment” is a short story by Helen Simpson, published in her 2010 collection of the same name.

 - The tired and resigned

-At some point surely categories 2 and 3 will disappear as the realities of climate change make everyone aware of it, and as even the most ardent activists realise the battle has been lost.
+At some point surely categories 2 and 3 will disappear as the realities of climate change make everyone aware of it, and as even the most ardent activists realise the big struggle has been lost.
 This flight comprises climate crisis deniers and the tired and resigned.
 In this view of the near future, air travel doesn’t abate one iota.